jrlanglois/jrl_env/README.md

 ## Style Guide

-This repository follows consistent coding style conventions:
+This repository follows a consistent and intentionally opinionated coding style.
+I'm particular about my environment and I like things the way I like them.

+If you find something that causes a real technical issue, I'm happy to adjust it.

+If it's a style debate, I have zero interest in entertaining it.

 - **Naming**:
   - **Classes/Structs**: PascalCase (e.g., `PackageManager`, `TidyStats`, `Colours`)
   - **Functions/Variables/Macros**: camelCase (e.g., `printInfo`, `backupConfigs`, `isWingetInstalled`, `packageMappings`)
 - **Indentation**: 4 spaces, no tabs.
 - **Braces**: Allman style (opening brace/bracket on its own line) where possible.
-Applies to code blocks, JSON objects, and JSON arrays.
+Applies to code blocks, objects, and arrays.
 - **Boolean functions**: Use `is/was/{verb}` prefixes for clarity (e.g., `isGitInstalled`, `isRepositoryCloned`).
 - **Spelling**: Canadian English conventions (`-ise` for verbs, `-our` for nouns like `colour`, `behaviour`).
 - **JSON formatting**: 4-space indentation, CRLF line endings.
-- **Logging**: Use shared logging functions from `common/common.py` with verbosity levels (`--quiet`, `--verbose`).
-All messages include ISO8601 timestamps.
-- **Dry Run Support**: All setup, update, and configuration scripts support `--dryRun` flag to preview changes without making them.
-- **Help Text**: All major scripts support `--help` flag for usage information.
+- **Timestamps**: ISO8601.

 These conventions apply to all Python (`.py`) and PowerShell (`.ps1`) scripts in this repository.

-Note: PowerShell has some syntax quirks that may prevent Allman braces in certain cases (e.g., pipeline operations), but we use them wherever possible.
+Note: PowerShell has some syntax quirks that may prevent Allman braces in certain cases (e.g., pipeline operations), but I use them wherever possible.

 ## Requirements